Needles and syringes must be disposed of safely in syringe (or 'sharps') containers.

 For businesses

-If you use sharps for procedures or services you provide, you must arrange for sharps disposal through a private contractor.
+Businesses that use sharps for procedures or services must arrange disposal through a private contractor.
 Private contractors that collect and dispose of sharps are listed under Medical Waste Disposal.

 If you find a needle or syringe in a public place